 4. Wash your hands thoroughly with soap and water after handling raw chicken.

-See also How to cook lima beans on the stove
+See also How to cook black-eyed peas from a can

 By properly handling and cooking chicken, you can significantly reduce the risk of foodborne illnesses and protect your health.